 Aims to improve environmental performance of Australian Government departments and agencies.
 Information resources include advice, communication networks and access to best practice environmental management techniques from around the world.

 Provides a list of environment grants and funding programs.

 No one will ever again see a Paradise Parrot flash its rainbow colours across the sky or see the Tasmanian tiger slink through the wet Tasmanian forest.
 They are gone forever - they are now extinct.
 One of the most important ways to help threatened plants and animals survive is to protect their habitats permanently in national parks, nature reserves or wilderness areas.

 If you want to export or import hazardous waste, or move it in or out of Australia (transit) you must apply for a permit to do so.

 Provides information on the export and import of hazardous waste to ensure that it is disposed of safely so that human beings and the environment are protected from the harmful effects of the waste.

 There are a number of different lists or registers of natural, historic and Indigenous heritage places throughout Australia.
 A listing usually includes the location of a place, a description, and sometimes explains why the place is important.

-The Department of the Environment Water Resources has a long history of working with Indigenous people, across the range of Departmental core business, particularly in natural resource management and heritage related activities.
+The Australian Government has a long history of working with Indigenous people, particularly in natural resource management and heritage related activities.